 Holidays in term time

-It is expected that family holidays are normally taken during the 13 weeks of school holidays - the school holiday dates are always available a year in advance, in order to allow parents to plan ahead and holidays should never be booked during term-time.
+It is expected that family holidays are normally taken during the 13 weeks of school holidays.
+The school holiday dates are always available a year in advance, in order to allow parents to plan ahead and holidays should never be booked during term-time.

-In September 2013 the Regulations changed and the school is now prevented from granting any leave of absence except in exceptional circumstances.
-Family holidays, re-unions, special birthdays and other family events are not considered exceptional and so we will not be able to grant leave of absence for such events.
+In September 2013, the Regulations changed and the school is now prevented from granting any leave of absence except in exceptional circumstances.
+Family holidays, reunions, special birthdays and other family events are not considered exceptional and so we will not be able to grant leave of absence for such events.

-Absences for appointments: A note should be written to the Form Tutor or Head of House giving exact information as to the time of the appointment and when the child needs to leave school.
+Absences for appointments: A note should be written to the Form Tutor or Head of Year giving exact information as to the time of the appointment and when the child needs to leave school.
 The student should also ask a friend to take note of any work being missed or homework set and it is the student’s responsibility to catch up with missing work.
 Before leaving school, students need to sign out at Reception (showing an appointment card), and sign in again on their return.

 Absences for performances: Occasionally we have requests for students to take time off school to appear in shows.
 Permission can only be considered if supported by a licence listing the exact dates when the child will be absent.
 A holiday form must also be completed as such time away from school is counted as absence which must be formally sanctioned by the school.

 Illnesses and accidents are dealt with as they occur.
-Students should go to Reception to alert the duty first-aider when they are unwell or if they require support.
+Students should go to Reception to alert the duty first aider when they are unwell or if they require support.

 Mrs Hall is the School Counsellor and is available to offer support to students.
 Mrs Hall can be contacted through school on 01427 612354.